A-r-s-h-i-a/Personal-Projects/README.md

 # Personal-Projects
 This repository holds many of my personal projects since 2020, projects I started and finished with the ultimate goal of expanding my skills as a software engineer.
 Nearly all of these are Artificial Intelligence/Machine Learning projects, written in Python with Tensorflow.
-There are currently seven:
+There are currently nine:
 1. Music Generation || A sequence model (LSTM) which generates melodies
 2. Face Tracking || A script utilizing OpenCV (Haar Cascade Classifier) to identify and track faces from video streams
 3. Explainable AI || An algorithm (RISE, XAI) which sheds light on the reasoning behind an AI agent's decision-making